2zqa/startpagina/README.md

 To run and test the extension for development, sideload the extension in your browser.
 Please refer to the documentation of your browser on how to do this.
 Documentation for a few browsers are provided below as examples.

-**Note:** rename the manifest\_\[firefox/chromium\].json file to manifest.json to make the working directory, and revert it before building the extension.
+**Note:** rename the appropiate manifest for your browser (e.g. manifest_firefox.json) to manifest.json during testing.
 You cannot sideload the extension otherwise.
+Remember to revert this change before building the extension.

 * [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)
 * [Edge](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)